InfOmics/PLB2020/support/server_access/README.md

 # Accessing Server for NGS hands-on lab(ProgrammingLaboratory for Bioinformatics 2020-21)

-Brief tutorial on how to accessand Infomics lab server and transfer files from local computers to the server.
+Brief tutorial on how to access and Infomics lab server and transfer files from local computers to the server.

 ### Prerequisites: